 - 4. If the actual job of a chief shop steward impedes the performance of their duties as shop steward, they must, insofar as possible, be provided with other work.
 In such cases, attention is paid to the conditions of the company or its operational unit and the professional skills of the shop steward.
-The arrangement may result in a lowering of their earnings. - The wage development of a shop steward who has been entirely relieved of their job must correspond with the wage development occurring in the company. - 6.
+The arrangement may result in a lowering of their earnings. - 5.
+The wage development of a shop steward who has been entirely relieved of their job must correspond with the wage development occurring in the company. - 6.
 If the company's workforce is downsized or laid off due to financial or production-related reasons, the order followed must be of the kind which ensures that the shop steward is the last employee targeted by such measures.
-If the shop steward cannot be offered work that accords with their occupation or qualifications, this regulation may be derogated from. - Should a shop steward deem that they have been made redundant or laid off in contradiction to the aforementioned regulations, they have the right to request that the matter be resolved between the organisations. - 7.
-The employment contract of a shop steward cannot be terminated due to grounds related to the shop steward's person without compliance with Chapter 7, section 10, subsection 1 of the Employment Contracts Act, which requires the consent of a majority of employees.
-This is investigated by a signatory organisation party to the collective agreement. - 8.
-A shop steward's employment relationship may not be cancelled contrary to the Employment Contracts Act. - When assessing the grounds for cancelling a shop steward's employment contract, the shop steward may not be placed in a position inferior to other employees. - 9.
-In the event that the employment contract of a shop steward is cancelled and the shop steward contests the cancellation, the employer pays an amount equal to the salary of one month, provided that the relevant proceedings are instituted within four weeks of the employment contract's cancellation. - 10.
-The regulations of sections 1-9 also apply to industrial safety delegates.
+If the shop steward cannot be offered work that matches their occupation or qualifications, this regulation may be derogated from.

+Should a shop steward deem that they have been made redundant or laid off in contradiction to the aforementioned regulations, they have the right to request that the matter be resolved between the organisations.

+- 7. The employment contract of a shop steward cannot be terminated due to grounds related to the shop steward's person without compliance with Chapter 7, section 10, subsection 1 of the Employment Contracts Act, which requires the consent of a majority of the employees the shop steward represents.
+This is investigated by the shop steward's signatory organisation that is a party to the collective agreement.
+The investigation must be carried out without delay after an appropriate request for the planned termination, stating the reasons, has been made to the signatory organisation. - 8.
+A shop steward's employment relationship may not be cancelled contrary to the Employment Contracts Act.

+When assessing the grounds for cancelling a shop steward's employment contract, the shop steward may not be placed in a position inferior to other employees.

+9. In the event that the employment contract of a shop steward is cancelled and the shop steward contests the cancellation, the employer pays an amount equal to the salary of one month, provided that the relevant proceedings are instituted within four weeks of the employment contract's cancellation.